gemseo.mlearning.regression.algos.base_random_process_regressor module#

 Parameters:

-• data (Dataset) -- The learning dataset.
+• data (Dataset) -- The training dataset.

 • settings_model (BaseMLAlgoSettings | None) -- The machine learning algorithm settings as a Pydantic model.
 If None, use **settings.